 (softly) Turns out I got lost too

-Less instrumentation, halved tempo, new harmony — same line, completely different feel.
+Less instrumentation, halved tempo, a new harmony — same line, completely different feel.
+Always include an explicit [Outro]; without one Suno tends to fade awkwardly or loop the last chorus to end.

 Prevention

-- Treat AI songs like real pop arrangements — change at least 1 line per chorus
+- Treat AI songs like real pop arrangements — change at least one line per chorus.

 Related